TheRealMopcornPuncher/VoltCore/CAPTAINSLOG.md

 # Day 0 - Preparations and planning
 ### Feb 4, 2025

-I began by generating a timeline for me to operate within, as to avoid procrastinating and not finishing the project at all.
+I began by generating a timeline for me to operate within, as to avoid me procrastinating and not finishing the project at all.

 **Deadline: Feb 11**